nudj/server/readme.md

 1. Wait until everything has built then access the sites on the `local.` domains
 1. On first run...
   1. You will need to add data to the db in order for the apps to work.
 Ask a colleague to show you what minimum data this is in order to get various pages working :)
-1. Saving files in any of the applications will trigger a rebuild of that app
-1. `ctrl-c` to quit the logs and return to command line (platform remains running headlessly in the background)
-1. `make up` at any time to force recreate the platform (useful for environment changes)
+1. `make up` at any time to force recreate the Core Applications (useful for environment changes)
-1. `make down` to close down the platform and free up resources
+1. `make down` to close down the Core Applications and free up resources

 # Full production emulation